openhab/openhab-addons/bundles/org.openhab.binding.wiz/README.md

 ## Supported Things

-* WiZ Full Color with Tunable White Bulbs
+- WiZ Full Color with Tunable White Bulbs
-* WiZ Tunable White Bulbs
+- WiZ Tunable White Bulbs
-* WiZ Dimmable single-color bulbs
+- WiZ Dimmable single-color bulbs
-* Wiz Smart Plugs
+- WiZ Smart Plugs
+- Smart fans (with or without a dimmable light)

 _Note_ This binding was created for and tested on the full color with tunable white bulbs, however, users have reported success with other bulb types and plugs.

 ## Discovery

 New devices can be discovered by scanning and may also be discovered by background discovery.
 All discovered devices will default to 'Full Color' bulbs if unable to automatically detect the specific device type.
 You may need to create devices manually if desired.

 Devices must first have been set up using the WiZ iOS or Android app.
 If the binding cannot discover your device, try unplugging it, wait several seconds, and plug it back in.

 ## Binding Configuration